Sex tourism: United States

-Legal issues
+Legal issues and regulations

-This particular industry of prostitution is a reason for male travels but has been criticised due to fueling trafficking. and is extremely profitable.
+This particular industry of prostitution is a reason for male travels but has been criticised due to fueling trafficking and is extremely profitable.
 Many countries have tried to prohibit this type of tourism, as it preys on vulnerable children and marginalised women, and have made efforts to change the type of tourists coming.

 Ethical issues arise due to the situations of participating parties; many victims of prostitution are from low-income backgrounds usually located in underdeveloped societies whose only means for providing basic needs is to engage in sexual services.

 Government and law enforcement often do not place priority on policing prostitution and sex trafficking.
 For example, in Cambodia, the Cambodian government has previously overlooked tourists raping or grooming with Cambodian adolescents.

 Individuals are not exempt from prosecution.
 Sex tourism as recognised by the CDC supports human trafficking and slavery.
 Even if prostitution is legal in a country or region, human trafficking, sexual encounters with a minor, and child pornography are almost universally criminal in nature and individuals caught breaking these laws can be prosecuted.
 Citizens of any foreign country must abide by the laws of the country in which they hold citizenship in addition to the local laws of the country they are visiting, including laws regarding consent.